 Koko is a Thai eatery that caters to vegan palates, with a sprinkling of meat dishes.

 Most importantly, they have Thai curries.
-Well, once you have set your mind to slurping down a bowl of curry with the lovely flavors of sweet basil and lemongrass and lime leaves, it’s hard to put that thought away.
+Well, once you have set your mind to slurping down a bowl of curry with the lovely flavours of sweet basil and lemongrass and lime leaves, it’s hard to put that thought away.

 Many Thai restaurants offer you a choice of meat for the curries.
 Over here, however, it seems that only pork curry is available on the limited English menu.
 But that alone is enough to curb the curry craving.
 It goes wonderfully with steamed white rice (15baht).

 The fish, in this case, is totally bland.
-I mean lacking in any flavor, the kind that my Mom has promised to cook for our kitten Snowy many times.
+I mean lacking in any flavour, the kind that my Mom has promised to cook for our kitten Snowy many times.
 They must be very confident about their sauce, I thought.

 The prices here are steeper than that of most other Thai restaurants.
 Take for example the fish and shrimp.
 Similar dishes cost the same at Lerk Thai in Singapore.

-10 responses
+10

 So you ‘re comin here to hunt for Thai curry again :)